-Mr. Nakkeeran Gopal has lived a courageous and eventful life as a journalist.
+Mr Nakkeeran Gopal, a renowned journalist based in southern India, has lived a courageous and eventful life.
 He explained some of the challenges he has had to overcome during his career so far in a speech translated by his daughter after receiving the award.
 Dr Abdul Basit Syed, a Trustee of UPF - UK and founder of World Humanitarian Drive, nominated Mr Gopal for this award.
 He explained his reasons for this nomination during his speech highlighting his righteous career and the opportunity of his visit to London.

 The editor of Nakkheeran Rajagopal locked horns with the state government of Tamil Nadu in Supreme Court of India to receive a landmark judgement in favour of press independence on 7 October 1994.
 This judgement was unanimously appreciated by global media, details below.